Olical/Heir/README.md

 s.foo(); // Returns "!foo!"
 ```

+You can load this script into your browser using a normal script tag or AMD.
+You can also use node.js' `require` if you are running server side.

 ## Downloading

 You can obtain a copy by cloning this repository with git, installing through [npm][] or [bower][].
 Heir is called `heir` within both package managers.